AldyPy/seleksister-24/Klak-klak-klakulator/README.md

 14.0
 ```

-I have to allow *this* :
+I had to allow *this* :
 ```
 >>> 1000000000 / 999999991
 1.0
 ```

-The actual result is `1.000000009`.
+Note that the actual result is `1.000000009`.
 That is a difference of less than `10e-7` which is less than a `0.000000000001%` error with respect to the original operands' magnitudes.
 Unless this calculator is going to be used for intergalactic space travel, I'd say you can trust it.

-3. I have never used Perl before.
-The code is quite.. unreadable.
+3. I have never used Perl before so the code is quite unreadable.

 ## Author